spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/initial-setup.md

    ![A terminal user interface showing displaying network configuration options](/cluster_edge_site-deployment_installation_initial-setup_tui.webp)

    Check the existing hostname and, optionally, change it to a new one.
 Use the Tab key or the up and down arrow keys to switch between fields.
-When you make a change, press Enter to confirm the change.
+When you make a change, press **Enter** to apply the change.

-5. In **Network Adapters**, choose a network adapter that the Edge host will use to communicate with Palette.
+5. In **Host Network Adapters**, select a network adapter you'd like to configure.
+By default, the network adapters request an IP automatically from the DHCP server.
+You can see the CIDR block of an adapter's possible IP address from the **Host Network Adapters** screen without selecting an individual adapter.

-   By default, the network adapter requests an IP automatically from the DHCP server.
-Optionally, you can also specify a static IP.
-Press Enter to confirm the change.
+   In the configuration page for each adapter, you can specify a static IP the network adapter.
+Specifying a static IP will remove the existing DHCP settings.
+Press **Enter** to apply the change.

 6. In **DNS Configuration**, specify the IP address of the primary and secondary name servers.
-Press Enter to confirm the change.
+Press **Enter** to apply the change.

 7. After you are satisfied with the configurations, navigate to **Quit** and hit enter to finish configuration.